dcompane/controlm_toolset/docker/README.md

 ### Helix Control-M

 - [Find the files here](docker/helix)
+- There are two dockerfiles in the images directory
+- Copy the dockerfile you need to "dockerfile" and run the build.

 ### Self-Hosted (a.k.a.
 On-Premise)

 - [Find the files here](docker/self-hosted)
+- There are two dockerfiles in the images directory
+- Copy the dockerfile you need to "dockerfile" and run the build.

 ### Information about Kubernetes